philios33/diff-patcher/README.md

 * Full array comparison works out if items have been removed, inserted or deleted as efficiently as possible.
 * Focus on avoiding patch bloat if objects are too dissimillar.
 * Unit tests using jest.
+* The special javascript Date object is automatically serialized and unserialized.
+* Note: Other special data types are not supported yet: Symbol, Undefined, BigInt

 ### Note about recursion